Developmental dysplasia of the hip

 For some reason, the left hip is said to be more frequently affected 4.
-One-third of cases is affected bilaterally 5.
+One-third of cases are affected bilaterally 5.

 Ultrasound is the test of choice in the infant (<6 months) as the proximal femoral epiphysis has not yet significantly ossified.
 Additionally, it has the advantage of being a real-time dynamic examination allowing the stability of the hip to be assessed with stress views.

 Some values are used to 'objectively' assess morphology.

 The alpha angle is formed by the acetabular roof to the vertical cortex of the ilium.
 This is a similar measurement as that of the acetabular angle (see below).
 The normal value is greater than or equal to 60º.

 The beta angle is formed by the vertical cortex of the ilium and the triangular labral fibrocartilage (echogenic triangle).
 The normal value is less than 77º 6 but is only useful in assessing immature hips when combined with the alpha angle.

 The key to plain film assessment is looking for symmetry and defining the relationship of the proximal femur to the developing pelvis.
 The ossification of the superior femoral epiphyses should be symmetric.
-Delay of ossification is a sign of DDH.
+Delay of ossification is a sign of developmental dysplasia of the hip.

 The acetabular angle is formed by the intersection between a line drawn tangential to the acetabular roof and Hilgenreiner line, forming an acute angle.
 It should be approximately 30 degrees at birth and progressively reduce with the maturation of the joint.

 Treatment and prognosis